OpenModelica/OpenModelica/README-OMDev-MINGW.txt

     - OMC_BUILD_STATIC which is not present in Environment tab when set to "/static/" (without quotes) will compile a independent (static) omc.exe.
+    - to build omc for a release you need to make it static.

 11. To run the OpenModelica testsuite you have to:
     If you don't have an OpenModelicaX.Y.Z release installed then create a directory called OpenModelica/build/ModelicaLibrary
-    in which you unpack the Modelica Standard Library you can take from another directory in Subversion : https://www.openmodelica.org/svn/OpenModelica/installers/windows/VC7/Setup/zips/ModelicaLib.tar.gz
+    in which you unpack the Modelica Standard Library you can take from another directory in Subversion: https://www.openmodelica.org/svn/OpenModelica/installers/windows/VC7/Setup/zips/ModelicaLib.tar.gz
     To run the testsuite from Eclipse:
     - Ctrl+B and type: test